sifive/freedom-u-sdk/README.md

 For more information on particular release see `ReleaseNotes` directory in [freedom-u-sdk](https://github.com/sifive/freedom-u-sdk) repository on GitHub.

-The old SDK based on Buildroot is archived in [`archive/buildroot`](https://github.com/sifive/freedom-u-sdk/tree/archive/buildroot) branch.

 For advanced OE usage we advice to look into [Yocto Project Documentation](http://docs.yoctoproject.org/) and [A practical guide to BitBake](https://a4z.gitlab.io/docs/BitBake/guide.html).

 ## Quick Start